 This potato taco recipe goes all the way back to my childhood!
-A New Mexico family favorite, ground beef and potato tacos are a delicious and affordable family meal that are ready in about 30 minutes.
-It’s the perfect dinner for any night of the week!
+A New Mexico family This beef and potato taco recipe goes all the way back to my childhood!
+A New Mexico family favorite, these crispy potato tacos are a delicious and affordable family meal that are ready in about 30 minutes.
+It’s the perfect easy dinner recipe for any night of the week!

-My family has been making ground beef and potato tacos for as long as I can remember, and I can confidently say this recipe easily stands the test of time.
-It’s also one of those recipes that isn’t an actual recipe, and can be made from memory in a hurry and under pressure.
+My family has been making ground beef and potato tacos my whole life, and I can confidently say this recipe easily stands the test of time.

 - 1 lb ground beef

-- 2 medium sized Russet or Idaho potatoes, peeled and diced into 1 inch cubes
+- 2 medium sized Russet potatoes, peeled and diced into 1 inch cubes (or switch it up with sweet potatoes for sweet potato tacos)

 Begin by adding the diced potatoes to a microwave safe bowl and stirring in a big pinch of salt.
 Microwave for 5-6 minutes, stirring gently halfway in between.

-Warm 2 tablespoons of cooking oil in a sauté pan over medium heat, and add the potatoes.
-Cook for about 4-5 minutes, stirring frequently.
+Warm 2 tablespoons of cooking oil in a large skillet over medium heat, and add the diced onions, cooking till just translucent.
+Then add in the potatoes, cooking for about 4-5 minutes, stirring frequently.

-Add in the ground beef, and sauté till beef is cooked through and potatoes are nice and tender.
-Season with salt and pepper to taste.
+Add in the ground beef to the potato filling, and sauté till beef is cooked through and potatoes are nice and tender.
+Season with salt and pepper to taste, but if you want to get fancy, you can also season with a bit of onion powder and garlic powder.

 Making homemade fried taco shells